Henry V. Jardine: United States ambassador to Mauritius and Seychelles

 On July 6, 2022, President Joe Biden nominated Jardine to serve as the next ambassador to Mauritius and Seychelles.
 On November 29, 2022, hearings on his nomination were held before the Senate Foreign Relations Committee.
 On December 7, 2022, the committee favorably reported his nomination to the Senate.
 On December 13, 2022, his nomination was confirmed in the Senate by voice vote.
-He was sworn in by Acting Deputy Secretary John R. Bass on January 19, 2023, and presented his credentials to the President of Mauritius on February 22, 2023.
-He is awaiting his presentation of credentials to the president of Seychelles.
+He was sworn in by Acting Deputy Secretary John R. Bass on January 19, 2023, and he presented his credentials to President of Mauritius Prithvirajsing Roopun on February 22, 2023, and to President of Seychelles Wavel Ramkalawan on March 21, 2023.

 Personal life

 Jardine speaks Bengali, Thai, Spanish, German, and Albanian.